-From more reliable rolling stock and more predictable maintenance programmes, to advanced journey planning and ticketless travel.
-And as the accessibility of modern technology becomes more widespread, the number of developers rise and the requirement from the transport industry for more tech increases, that progress looks to be going in only one direction.
+From more reliable rolling stock and predictable maintenance programmes to advanced journey planning and ticketless travel, the accessibility of modern technology becomes more widespread.
+As the number of developers rise and the requirement from the transportation sector for more tech increases alongside it, progress seems to be only going in one way.

-In our latest 5 Minutes With… interview, SmartRail World spoke with the UK director of rail for Costain, Ian Parker, who said it was developing a system to save lives at unguarded pedestrian level crossings.
-Known as Meerkat, the system draws on the experience that the engineering company has gained from its extensive experience on the road, says Parker.
-“It’s a fully automated, self-sufficient solution that detects approaching trains and warns pedestrians using visual and audible signals.
-It’s a simple but effective solution that we hope to have in service within a year across the rail network.”
+In the UK, the director of rail for Costain, Ian Parker, told us last year they were developing a system to save lives at unguarded pedestrian level crossings.
+Known as Meerkat, the system draws on the extensive experience that the engineering company has gained on the road.
+“It’s a fully automated, self-sufficient solution that detects approaching trains and warns pedestrians using visual and audible signals,” Parker told us.
+“It’s a simple but effective solution that we hope to have in service within a year across the whole rail network.”